Advertiser Disclosure

 Application Rules

-The language on the Wells Fargo website states that, “If you opened a Wells Fargo Credit Card account within the last 6 months, then you may not qualify to open an additional Wells Fargo Credit Card account.”
+The language on the Wells Fargo website states, “If you opened a Wells Fargo Credit Card account within the last 6 months, then you may not qualify to open an additional Wells Fargo Credit Card account.”
 Additionally, like U.S. Bank, data points have shown that Wells Fargo will consider your “relationship status” with the bank when determining whether to approve you for a new credit card.

 Welcome Bonus Eligibility